usnistgov/mgi-json-schema/ABOUT.md

 }
 ```

 In this example, the underlying data model is completely agnostic to the existence of the domain-specific concept of `"Young's Modulus"`.
 The underlying data model would specify a syntactic representation for the domain agnostic concept of a `"quantity"`.
-This tactic allows for domain agnostic client applications and reduces the overall development burden.
-The named concept of `"Young's Modulus"` can also have an associated identifier, which could enable direct linkage to semantic assets such as ontologies, taxonomies, etc. Such concepts can be defined using technologies such as [https://www.w3.org/OWL/](https://www.w3.org/OWL/).
+This tactic allows for the development of domain agnostic client applications and reduces the overall development burden.
+The named concept of `"Young's Modulus"` can also have an associated persistent identifier, which could enable direct linkage to semantic assets such as ontologies, taxonomies, etc. Such concepts can be defined using technologies such as [https://www.w3.org/OWL/](https://www.w3.org/OWL/).

 ### Comparison of Coupled and Decoupled Model Web Applications